-This foot pain in arch is usually most evident with one’s first steps after getting out of bed or upon moving after a period of inactivity.
-Climbing stairs or standing for a long stretch of time is often associated with especially sharp pain in arch of foot or the heel due to plantar fasciitis.
+This foot pain in the arch is usually most evident with one’s first steps after getting out of bed or upon moving after a period of inactivity.
+Climbing stairs or standing for a long stretch of time is often associated with especially sharp pain in the arch of the foot or the heel due to plantar fasciitis.

 There are a number of causes of plantar fasciitis, including obesity and pregnancy, wearing unsupportive shoes, careers that require one to spend extended periods of time standing on hard surfaces and structural abnormalities of the foot.
-Certain activities that put inordinate amounts of stress on plantar fascia, such as ballet or distance running, are also associated with arch pain in foot.
+Certain activities that put inordinate amounts of stress on the plantar fascia, such as ballet or distance running, are also associated with arch pain in the foot.

 Plantar fasciitis treatment typically involves wearing a night splint to stretch the plantar fascia while one is sleeping and the use of a foot pain arch support to help distribute pressure more evenly across the foot.
 Besides orthotics, one can also engage in foot massages and stretches in addition to avoiding or cutting back on the irritating activity.
 Icing the foot can also help reduce inflammation and achieve foot arch pain relief.

 Symptoms of high arches include trouble fitting into shoes and arch of the foot pain while walking, running or standing.
-If left untreated, this can result in chronic pain as well permanent trouble walking or running.
+If left untreated, this can result in chronic pain as well as permanent trouble walking or running.

-Treatment of pain in the arch of foot due to high arches typically involves the use of orthotics, such as corrective shoes, arch inserts of supportive insoles to help more evenly distribute force across the foot and to reduce the amount of strain on the plantar fascia.
+Treatment of pain in the arch of the foot due to high arches typically involves the use of orthotics, such as corrective shoes, arch inserts of supportive insoles to help more evenly distribute force across the foot and to reduce the amount of strain on the plantar fascia.
 Stretching and engaging in strength exercises for the muscles of the foot can also be helpful toward foot arch pain treatment.
 Surgery is typically only pursued in instances of sharp pain in foot arch that does not respond to more conservative modes of treatment.

-The opposite of high arches—a fallen arch or flat foot—can also be causes of pain on arch of foot.
+The opposite of high arches—a fallen arch or flat foot—can also be causes of pain in the arch of the foot.
 Whereas flat feet are generally structural issues that are present from birth, a fallen arch is an acquired condition resulting from a change in the posterior tendon that is responsible for supporting the arch of the foot and providing stability for walking.
 Thus, fallen arches are more scientifically known as posterior tibial tendon dysfunction.
 This tendon starts at the calf and stretches along the inner part of the leg to attach to the bones on the inside of the foot.

 For some, pain in the foot arch due to posterior tibial tendon dysfunction occurs gradually over time simply due to the wear and tear of daily life.
 This can be accelerated by overusing the feet, participating in high-impact sports or wearing shoes with poor support.
 Foot arch injuries can also lead to a fallen arch, such as a fall or other such trauma.

-Certain activities also increase the risk of this type of foot pain in arch of foot, including obesity, diabetes, steroid injections or high blood pressure.
+Certain activities also increase the risk of this type of foot pain in the arch of the foot, including obesity, diabetes, steroid injections or high blood pressure.
 Fallen arches are also more common among women and those over the age of 40.

-The symptoms of fallen arches include pain under arch of foot that worsens with activity or when walking on uneven ground, as well as swelling of the inner part of the ankle.
+The symptoms of fallen arches include pain under the arch of the foot that worsens with activity or when walking on uneven ground, as well as swelling of the inner part of the ankle.
 As a result, people with fallen arches often have trouble walking or standing for long periods of time.

 If nothing is done to address the injury, the tendon will start to degenerate and pain will move to the outside of the ankle as the heel bone will begin to shift outward.
 This condition can also cause pain in the knees or back due to the less-than-ideal leg alignment that results.

-If one catches this injury early, it can usually be treated via non-invasive methods such as cutting back or stopping the problematic activity or switching to a sport that involves less impact, icing the foot, taking non-steroid anti-inflammatory drugs (NSAIDs), losing weight (if applicable) and wearing a short cast, walking boot or some other orthotic that controls foot position to stabilize the tendon.
+If one catches this injury early, it can usually be treated via non-invasive methods such as cutting back or stopping the problematic activity or switching to a sport that involves less impact, icing the foot, taking non-steroid anti-inflammatory drugs (NSAIDs), losing weight (if applicable) and wearing a short cast, walking bootor some other orthotic that controls foot position to stabilize the tendon.

 The posterior tibial nerve can also be pinched or entrapped as it travels through the flexor retinaculum, which is a supportive band along the inner part of the ankle, a condition known as tarsal tunnel syndrome (AKA, posterior tibial neuralgia).
 This might occur due to an ankle injury or if one’s ankle tends to roll inwards when walking or running.
 Things that put pressure on the tarsal tunnel, such as the formation of a cyst or inflammation of the tibial tendon can also cause tarsal tunnel syndrome.

 This type of injury typically causes pain in the ankle, but this can affect the arch or the entire foot.
-The pinched nerve can also cause weakness, numbness, tingling or burning pain in arch of foot or ankle.
-This pain, tingling, numbness or burning sensation can also radiate up the leg all the way to the knee and it is typically worsens with activity.
+The pinched nerve can also cause weakness, numbness, tingling or burning pain in the arch of foot or ankle.
+This pain, tingling, numbness or burning sensation can also radiate up the leg all the way to the knee and it typically worsens with activity.

-Treatment of tarsal tunnel syndrome typically involves following the steps of RICE (rest, ice, compression and elevation), engaging in strengthening physical therapy, wearing orthotics, such as a walker boot, taking anti-inflammatory medications and in some cases getting corticosteroid and anesthetic injections.
+Treatment of tarsal tunnel syndrome typically involves following the steps of RICE (rest, ice, compression, and elevation), engaging in strengthening physical therapy, wearing orthotics, such as a walker boot, taking anti-inflammatory medications and in some cases getting corticosteroid and anesthetic injections.
 If these fail, tarsal tunnel release surgery may be necessary.